ICBI/Data.Bridge.Notebooks/01_Georgetown_SDOH.md

 Detialed summaries of how each data source are provided in this mult-tab excel sheet [HERE](https://github.com/ICBI/Data.Bridge.Notebooks/blob/main/ICBI%20Social%20Determinants%20Public%20Data%20Sources.xlsx)

-## How to access the Georgetown-SDOH database
+## How to access the Georgetown-SDOH datawarehouse
 The information summarized in the Georgetown-SDOH database is accessible through multiple ways.
 Detailed tutorials are provided for each option
-* Access using python scripts that can directly query the Georgetown-SDOH Bigquery database (_easiest and most popular, hence highly recommended)_
+* Access using python scripts that can directly query the Georgetown-SDOH Bigquery datawarehouse (_easiest and most popular, hence highly recommended)_
 * Access using R script
-* Directly querying the Georgetown-SDOH Bigquery database using SQL-like commands _(read-only access offered on a case-by-case basis to a limited audience with experience in programming)_
+* Directly querying the Georgetown-SDOH Bigquery datawarehouse using SQL-like commands _(read-only access offered on a case-by-case basis to a limited audience with experience in programming)_
 * Access using BigQuery APIs _(future)_

 ## Tutorials
-* Tutorial 1: How to extract information from the Georgetown-SDOH Bigquery database using python scripts
+* Tutorial 1: How to extract information from the Georgetown-SDOH Bigquery datawarehouse using python scripts
 * Tutorial 2: